-Mathematics for Big Data
+Mathematics for Big Data and artificial intelligence

 The availability of huge amounts of data is often considered as the fourth industrial revolution we are living right now.
 The increase in data accumulation allows us to tackle a wide range of social, economic, industrial and scientific challenges.
 But extracting meaningful knowledge from the available data is not a trivial task and represents a severe challenge for data analysts.
 Mathematics plays an important role in the existing algorithms for data processing through techniques of statistical learning, signal analysis, distributed optimization, compress sensing etc.

 The amounts of data that are available and that are going to be available in near future call for significant efforts in mathematics.
 These efforts are needed to make the data useful.
 The main challenges we plan to consider within this SIG are, roughly speaking, in the area of mathematical optimization and statistics.

 Minimization of a cost function, based on large amount of data is a typical problem in all big data areas – from smart agriculture, energy efficiency, computational biology, high tech industries based on simulations in material design to social networks, challenge in policy decisions based on data, risk assessment in finance, security, natural disasters etc. The challenges in these areas, mathematically speaking are design of algorithms that will be able to process huge amounts of data within a reasonable time span and with computer power that is widely available today.
 Two important issues are distributed optimization and privacy issues.
 Several EU documents cite privacy of data as an important question that is to be resolved.
 On the other hand, distributed optimization allows us to employ optimization techniques in parallel, at several different computers placed in networks of different types.

 The extraction of meaningful information from data is one of the main tasks of Statistics.
 In presence of big data the most part of the usual techniques for statistical analysis can not easily been applied, since they are based on the simultaneous processing of the whole dataset.